-Thanks to Friends of the Foundation and a very successful Golf Tournament we were able to award a Jaxon Humanitarian Scholarship!
+Thanks to Friends of the Foundation and a very successful Golf Tournament we were able to award another Jaxon Humanitarian Scholarship!

 High School Senior – Kira Morris – is a recipient of a Jaxon Humanitarian Scholarship.

 Kira Morris has a long-held desire to become an FBI agent with a special focus in STEM.
 She was an honor student at Basha High School where she has excelled in their science curriculum.
 Kira is attending classes at the University of Arizona as a Junior with advance credits.
 She is from a law enforcement family and they are excited to know she is well on her way to a stellar career.